abuzarkhan1/DevOps-Documnets/06-Sonar-Setup-Docker.md

 1) Login into AWS Cloud account
 2) Launch Linux VM using EC2 service
-     - AMI : Amazon Linux
      - Instance Type : t2.medium
-4) Connect to VM using MobaXterm
+4) Connect to VM using Terminal or MobaXterm

 ## Step-2 : Install Docker In Linux VM